Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Abstract

 \section{Abstract}

 Autonomous vehicles and robots require increasingly more robustness and reliability to meet the demands of modern tasks.
-These requirements specially apply to cameras because they are the predominant sensors to acquire information about the environment and support actions.
-A camera must maintain proper functionality and take automatic countermeasures if necessary.
-However, there is little work that examines the practical use of a general condition monitoring approach for cameras and designs countermeasures in the context of an envisaged high-level application.
-We propose a generic and interpretable self-health-maintenance framework for cameras based on data- and physically-grounded models.
-To this end, we determine two reliable, real-time capable estimators for typical image effects of a camera in poor condition (defocus blur, motion blur, different noise phenomena and most common combinations) by comparing traditional and retrained machine learning-based approaches in extensive experiments.
-Furthermore, we demonstrate how one can adjust the camera parameters (e.g., exposure time and ISO gain) to achieve optimal whole-system capability based on experimental (non-linear and non-monotonic) input-output performance curves, using object detection, motion blur and sensor noise as examples.
-Our framework not only provides a practical ready-to-use solution to evaluate and maintain the health of cameras, but can also serve as a basis for extensions to tackle more sophisticated problems that combine additional data sources (e.g., sensor or environment parameters) empirically in order to attain fully reliable and robust machines.
+These requirements specially apply to cameras onboard such vehicles because they are the predominant sensors to acquire information about the environment and support actions.
+Cameras must maintain proper functionality and take automatic countermeasures if necessary.
+Existing solutions are typically tailored to specific problems or detached from the downstream computer vision tasks of the machines, which, however, determine the requirements on the quality of the produced camera images.
+We propose a generic and task-oriented self-health-maintenance framework for cameras based on data- and physically-grounded models.
+To this end, we determine two reliable, real-time capable estimators for typical image effects of a camera in poor condition (blur, noise phenomena and most common combinations) by evaluating traditional and customized machine learning-based approaches in extensive experiments.
+Furthermore, we implement the framework on a real-world ground vehicle and demonstrate how a camera can adjust its parameters to counter an identified poor condition to achieve optimal application capability based on experimental (non-linear and non-monotonic) input-output performance curves.
+Object detection is chosen as target application, and the image effects motion blur and sensor noise as conditioning examples.
+Our framework not only provides a practical ready-to-use solution to monitor and maintain the health of cameras, but can also serve as a basis for extensions to tackle more sophisticated problems that combine additional data sources (e.g., sensor or environment parameters) empirically in order to attain fully reliable and robust machines.

 \ifclearsectionlook \fi